allanbrunosilva/mle-project-challenge-2/README.md

 * Use **CloudWatch** for logs, metrics, and health alerts
 * Optionally add **AWS WAF** or **API Gateway** for extra security

----
+### Conclusion

 This setup allows **dynamic model versioning**, **horizontal scaling**, and **zero-downtime updates** — ready for real-world cloud deployment.

 ---

-For questions or improvements, open an issue or contact the project maintainer.
+If you have any suggestions, questions or improvements for this project, please **give us feedback** — open an issue or contact the project maintainers.